obogovyk/shellscripts/README.md

 Bash/Shell Scripts
 ---

-Here you can find different shell scripts and utilites used for automatization and control various tasks.
+Different shell scripts and utilites used for automation and various tasks.